 Tel: +27 (0) 21 650 2493

-Hannah Woolaver is a Senior Lecturer in International Law at the Public Law Department of the University of Cape Town.
+Hannah Woolaver is an Associate Professor in International Law at the Public Law Department of the University of Cape Town.
 She is also a Visiting Fellow at the University of New South Wales, Australia.
 Prior to coming to UCT, Hannah was awarded an LLB (First Class) at the University of Durham, BCL (Distinction) at the University of Oxford, and PhD at St. John’s College, University of Cambridge.
 Her doctoral thesis examined the principles of equality of States and non-intervention in relation to failed, rogue, and undemocratic States in international law.
 She teaches public international law and international criminal law at undergraduate and postgraduate level, and also supervises postgraduate research in these areas.
-Hannah is the Managing Editor of the African Yearbook on International Humanitarian Law (AYIHL).

-Please contact Hannah if you are interested in pursuing LLM or PhD research in public international law, or publishing in the AYIHL.
+Please contact Hannah if you are interested in pursuing LLM or PhD research in public international law.

 Courses taught: International Law (LLB); International Criminal Law and Africa (LLB); International Criminal Law (LLM)

 Research interests: public international law generally; international criminal law; the use of force; the relationship between international and domestic law.